 Auto insurance points are not the same as driver’s license points, though there is a lot of overlap between them.
 In 41 of the 50 states, the department of motor vehicles assigns and tracks license points.
 You get points for different traffic violations, such as speeding or driving under the influence.
 Once you cross the state’s limit for license points, your license gets suspended.
 The other nine states also keep track of traffic violations to determine when to suspend a driver’s license, but they do not assign a point value to each violation.

 One of the biggest differences between insurance points and license points is that insurance companies track more than just traffic violations.
 They also take your insurance claims and accidents into account.
 If you file a claim for any type of accident, you’ll probably pay more for your next insurance policy.
 Even a one-car accident (from accidentally hitting a mailbox or a deer) has the potential to raise your insurance costs.

-An SR-22 in Virginia is a certificate proving that a high-risk driver has the legal requirements for car insurance in Virginia.
-So-called SR-22 insurance raises annual car insurance premiums by roughly $74 in Virginia, compared to standard rates.
+An SR-22 in Virginia is a form that high-risk drivers are required to file, proving they meet Virginia’s minimum car insurance requirements.
+An SR-22 raises annual car insurance premiums by an average of $74 in Virginia.
 In addition, there’s usually a fee of $15 to $25 for your insurance company to file your SR-22 documentation with the state.… read full answer

 Your SR-22 must be maintained with Virginia’s licensing agency for 3 years, according to Virginia law.
 If your insurance coverage lapses during that time, your insurance company is required to report you to the state.
 Your SR-22 period resets in that case, and you are required to pay any SR-22-related fees again.